francois-gm/go-kabk-y1a/07 - 20241021 - CSS+JS/README.md

 Add your url to the list.

+### b) Presentation

+- You have **two minutes** to present the website of one of your classmate (so not your website).
+See below for list.

+- First, do a *test drive* of the website. *Click, resize, scroll*…
+- **How does the website works?** Functionality?
+Aesthetics?
+Conceptual? **Describe it in a few sentences**.

+Then:

+- **Guess the CSS property** (class can help if not easy to guess, too).
+- What does this project make you think of?
+- Give a **positive quality** / something you **appreciate** in the website, and tell us **why**.
+- Think of the challenges / difficulties of working with this CSS property?
+How was this addressed?
+- If you would have to work on this website, are there elements you could either fine-tune or push further?
+Think functional, aesthetical, conceptual.

 | Name | URL | Presented by |
 | -- | -------------- | ------------- |
 | Lucile | - | Amy |